Generating DTSI and DTBO Overlay Files

 petalinux-config --silentconfig

-Run the following command to generate a new firmware recipe:
+3. Run the following command to generate a new firmware recipe:

 petalinux-create -t apps --template fpgamanager -n user-firmware --enable --srcuri "user.bit user.dtsi user.xclbin shell.json"

-The generated recipe will be located at project-spec/meta-user/recipes-apps/user-firmware/user-firmware.bb
+The generated recipe is located in project-spec/meta-user/recipes-apps/user-firmware/user-firmware.bb.

 petalinux-build

-Using fpgamanger_dtg bbclass in PetaLinux
+Using the fpgamanger_dtg Bitbake Class in PetaLinux

 Alternatively, you can use the fpgamanager_dtg bitbake class which uses the AMD device tree generator (dtg) to generate a device tree overlay from a Vivado or Vitis-generated XSA file.

-1. Petalinux of the appropriate version
+1. PetaLinux of the appropriate version

 2. SOM BSP of the appropriate release